 Neither style prefers ornate designs or heavy elements.
 Contemporary spaces can, however, bend this rule frequently as the trends change.

 In both styles, sofas, chairs, and ottomans have exposed legs.
 They each tend to gravitate toward reflective surfaces such as exposed metals and glass.
-You will also find plenty of exposed wood in both styles, from architectural beams to raw wood end tables with metal bases.
+You will also find plenty of exposed wood in both styles, from structural beams to raw wood end tables with metal bases.